eddyerburgh/notes/docs/operating-systems/linux/interrupts.md

 ### ksoftirqd

 Softirq processing is helped by a set of per-processor kernel threads.
-Since tasklets are softirqs, the kernel thread's also impact tasklets {% cite lkd -l 146 %}.
+Since tasklets are softirqs, the kernel threads also impact tasklets {% cite lkd -l 146 %}.

 The reason for the processes is to solve a problem that occurs with softirq scheduling.
 The problem is that softirq functions can reschedule themselves, which means situations can occur where a high frequency of softirqs rescheduling themselves would starve user processes of processor time if they were processed immediately.
 However, not processing reactivated softirqs is also unacceptable {% cite lkd -l 146 %}.

 The solution is to not immediately process reactivated softirqs.
 "Instead, if the number of softirqs grows excessive, the kernel wakes up a family of kernel threads to handle the load".
 The kernel threads run with the lowest priority to ensure they don't run in place of any important process.
-This solution means that heavy softirq activity will not starve user-space processes, but at the same time it ensures that excess softirqs will run eventually.
+This solution means that heavy softirq activity will not starve user space processes, but at the same time it ensures that excess softirqs will run eventually.
 An added benefit is that softirqs will be handled quickly on an idle system {% cite lkd -l 147 %}.

 Each thread is named ksoftirqd/n, where n is the processor number.
 The benefit of a thread on each processor means that an idle processor can always execute softirqs {% cite lkd -l 147 %}.